CS208 Logic & Algorithms

 1. Syntax: what are the valid sequences of symbols that we can write down?
 Which ones are logical formulas?

 2. Semantics: what do those symbols mean?
-What do formulas made form the symbols mean?
+What do formulas made from the symbols mean?

 3. Truth Tables, Satisfiability, and Validity: An effective way to compute the meaning of a logical formula, and two kinds of statements we can make about a formula.